 Miss Portmanteau’s London Foodie Top 10

-This place is number 1 according to Time Out London’s Top 100 Restaurants, need I say more?
+This place was ranked number one by Time Out London in it’s Top 100 London Restaurants ranking.
 The Barbary is the perfect blend of Mediterranean and Middle Eastern cooking.
-Because of the counter seating, it’s best for dinners for two, sharing small plates of dips, grilled meats and vegetables along with the best buttered naan you’ll ever try.
-Read more.
+Because of the counter seating, it’s best for dinners of two, sharing small plates of dips, grilled meats and vegetables along with the best buttered naan you’ll ever try.
+Read my review here.

 Possibly one of the most exciting developments in London’s food scene has been the Anglo-Indian restaurant revolution, looking to bring more traditional Indian flavours to British palates.
-We’ve come a long way since the days of Tikka Masala and Butter Chicken I have to say.
-Dishoom is also fantastic, but it was the creativity and flavours of Kricket that did it for me.
-Best described as food with an Indian twist, and at incredible value, this is a place where the staff will soon know me by name.
+We’ve come a long way since the days of Tikka Masala and Butter Chicken, I have to say.
+While Dishoom and Indian Accent are also fantastic, the creativity, flavours and value-for-money of Kricket do it best for me.
+Described as European food with an Indian twist, this is a place where the staff will soon know me by name.
+They take bookings downstairs with walk-ins only upstairs.

-Taiwanese tapas sounds so catchy!
 This is the third restaurant by the super successful Bao family, which opened in April last year.
 Continuing on from the small plates food trend, examples of their top dishes include chilli egg drop crab, char sui Iberico pork and Taiwanese streetfood-inspired dumplings and pancakes.
 This place really nails it on the atmosphere, food and drink.
-Read More.
+Read my review here.

 My top Mayfair pick, and one of my all-time favourite restaurants, is from celebrity chef Richard Corrigan.
 Generally speaking, food around Mayfair is expensive, clientele mostly in suits or Louboutins, thus not everyone’s cup of tea.
-But what I love about Corrigan’s is that it serves British and Irish cuisine, with a focus on game and seasonal ingredients, cooked to perfection.
-It’s a multi-award winning restaurant and one of the best examples of British food.
-Corrigan also owns Bentley’s Oyster Bar and Grill in Piccadilly, another of my favourites.
+But what I love about Corrigan’s is that it serves high-quality British and Irish cuisine with a focus on game and seasonal ingredients, cooked to perfection.
+It’s a multi-award winning restaurant and one of the best examples of British cooking in London.
+Corrigan also owns Bentley’s Oyster Bar and Grill in Piccadilly, one of my seafood favourites.

-This no-frills Korean BBQ restaurant at the end of Kingly Street is hands down the best.
+This no-frills Korean BBQ restaurant at the end of Kingly Street is hands down the best Korean in town.
 I’ve tried other fancier versions but none compares to this family-run original, open since 1990!
-There’s always a queue and yet they’ll always manage to find you a table.
+There’s always a queue and yet they always manage to find you a table.
 Here’s what I order: kimchi, rice cakes with fishcakes, glass noodles with chicken, mixed Korean BBQ, pork or chicken bibimbap.
 You won’t regret it.

 These are the guys responsible for the bao fever and bao explosion in London over the past few years.
 Bao started off as a street stall, landing its first permanent venue in Soho in April 2015.
-Nearly three years on, there is still a huge queue outside Bao on an almost daily basis, where the average wait time is 1-2 hours!
+Nearly three years on, there is still a huge queue outside Bao almost on a daily basis.
 The trio behind Bao are fast becoming one of the most successful restauranteurs in London.
 100% worth the wait, or book a table at their Fitzrovia branch.
-Read more.
+Read my review here.

-As I mentioned before, my Top 10 is always changing along with trying new places and keeping up with all the new openings!
+My Top 10 is constantly changing as I discover new favourites.
 Although I’ve not eaten at these yet, these are the restaurants I’ve heard the most about and would like to try soon.
 I can’t review the food, but I can tell you why I’m interested.

 - Padella, Borough Market: Apparently, Padella make the best – and cheapest – pasta in London.
-Jumping on the pasta resurgence, there’s another new place called Pastaio that’s joined the competition.
-I haven’t tried either yet, but it’s on my to do!
+London’s gone fresh pasta mad lately, with cook-it-at-home Pasta Evangelists and another new place called Pastaio joining the competition. *I’ve since been to Padella and can confirm it is the best, cheapest pasta in London!!*

 - Malibu Kitchen at the Ned, Bank: I’ve heard this place is amazing.
 I think it’s pretty awesome that health food is now a massive trend.
-There’s been a huge shift towards vegetarian and generally healthy dishes for both you and the environment!
+There’s been a huge shift towards vegan, vegetarian and healthy foods for both you and the environment!
 My current favourite is Farmacy in Notting Hill.

 - Barrafina, Drury Lane, Covent Garden: Some rate this place as the best for Spanish tapas in London.
 I’ll have to try it first to give my opinion!
 I really love Donostia at Seymour Place, or Tendido Cero on Old Brompton Road.